William Rignold: West End

-Rignold made his London debut in 1869 in Marie Antoinette at the Princess's Theatre, receiving a good review from the leading theatrical paper, The Era.
+Rignold made his London debut in 1869 in Marie Antoinette at the Princess's Theatre, receiving a good review from the leading theatrical paper, The Era: "Mr Rignold has a good presence, an excellent delivery, and a thorough acquaintance with the business of the stage".
 He followed this with successful appearances in Dion Boucicault's Presumptive Evidence, which played in a double bill with Handel's opera Acis and Galatea starring Blanche Cole.
-Rignold played Sir George Wilson in Robert Buchanan's Joseph's Sweetheart in 1888.
-In 1890, he appeared at Her Majesty's Theatre, Sydney, in The Merry Wives of Windsor.
-The lessee and manager was his brother George, who played Ford to William's Falstaff.